AmitCohen3/Accessorize-in-the-dark/README.md

 ### Requirements

-The python version used for this project is python 3.7.
-A requierments file is provided in order to install dependencies.
+We ran the code in this project in Python 3.7.
+A requierments file is provided to install necessary dependencies (e.g., via `pip install -r requirements.txt`).

 ### Data

-To obtain the CASIA NIR-VIS 2.0 dataset, please visit [this link](http://www.cbsr.ia.ac.cn/english/NIR-VIS-2.0-Database.html) and follow the provided download instructions.
+To obtain the CASIA NIR-VIS 2.0 dataset, please visit [this link](http://www.cbsr.ia.ac.cn/english/NIR-VIS-2.0-Database.html) and follow the download instructions.
 Our experiments adhere strictly to the dataset's established protocols.
 The dataset is organized in a hierarchical structure as follows:

 ```bash
 CASIA NIR-VIS-2.0